HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 3.1.1.
 Promesse de Vente

-A promesse de vente i is, in effect, an option to buy the property granted to the buyer by the owner.
+A promesse de vente is, in effect, an option to buy the property granted to the buyer by the owner,

 It's full title is the promesse unilatérale de vente, or a 'unilateral offer to sell' made by the seller for a specified price and for a specific duration.

 A deposit of up to 10% of the purchase price is made on signing of the agreement.
-The purchaser has seven days during which time they may withdraw from the contract without penalty.
+The purchaser has ten days during which time they may withdraw from the contract without penalty.

-If they do not withdraw by this time then they are legally bound to purchase the property within the option period, or forfeit their deposit.
+If they do not withdraw by this time they are legally bound to purchase the property within the option period (subject to any conditions contained in the contract).

-So be warned, whilst the option may be available for several months, after seven days you will forfeit the deposit if you later decide not to proceed.
+So be warned, whilst the option may be available for several months, after ten days you may lose the deposit if you later decide not to proceed.

 3.1.2.
 Compromis de Vente